vizia/vizia-plug-book/src/getting_started.md

 Within the closure passed to the `create_vizia_editor` function is where we create the vizia GUI and add some controls.
 In this case we've added a simple label to begin with.

-To actually add the GUI to the plugin we need to add an `editor` method to the `Plugin` trait implementation of `ViziaPlug`.
-Add the following to `lib.rs` below the `process` method:
+To actually add the GUI to the plugin we need to add an `editor` method to the implementation of the`Plugin` trait for the `ViziaPlug` type.
+Add the following to the `lib.rs` file below the `process()` method:

 ```rust
 fn editor(&mut self, _async_executor: AsyncExecutor<Self>) -> Option<Box<dyn Editor>> {